 left, and when you click one of the folders, the reports it contains will be shown in the report list.

-The folder list is organized with your folders at the top, followed by folders belonging to other users, in alphabetical order by user name.
+The folder list is organized with Global Folders at the top, followed by your folders, and then by folders belonging to other users, in alphabetical order by user name.
 Under each user's name

 will appear the list of the user's folders which are visible to you.
 You can click any of those folders, examine the reports in it, and run it or clone it.